 Where to Eat on Easter Sunday in Charlotte

 If you celebrate Easter and you’re looking for somewhere to share a meal with family and friends during the holiday, I’ve got you covered.
 Here’s a roundup of Charlotte-area restaurants serving Easter brunch and dinner.
-Reservations are recommended for these restaurants.
-Prices and offerings are subject to change.

 Easter Brunch in Charlotte